cole-phillips1/FCP_Final_Project-1/README.md

 <h3>Task 3 (Networks- Stephanos Prodromou):</h3>

-* To run: <em>-test network -network N </em> where N is an integer representing the size of the random network that will be created ( number of nodes it will have )
+* To run/test: <em>-test network -network N </em> where N is an integer representing the size of the random network that will be created ( number of nodes it will have )
 * Fixed probability of connection of 0.5.
 * In order forr the results of the 3 functions to be printed, the plotted graph tab should be closed.